 The City shall, by lottery, determine the numerical placement of each licensee on the annual list.
-On the first day of each month, the licensee at the top of the list from the previous month shall be placed at the bottom of the list.
+Each day, the licensee at the top of the list from the previous day shall be placed at the bottom of the list.
 The licensee at the top of the list shall be summoned first for each call.
 If any licensee summoned refuses to provide the service, can only provide partial service or fails to present on the scene summoned to within 15 minutes of the call, the next licensee on the list shall be called.
 Each individual listed in Subsection E shall maintain his or her own list and perform this procedure independent of all other individuals listed therein.

-The City shall begin at the top of the monthly list for each service call.
+The City shall begin at the top of the day list for each service call.

 The procedural details of the rotating system for summoning licensees shall be developed by, and amended, as necessary, at the discretion of the Director.
 The procedure and any amendments thereto shall be in writing and shall be made available to the public upon request.

-Licensees may only be summoned by the Chief of Police, or his authorized agent, the Director, or his authorized agent, the Mayor, or his authorized agent, the Director of Public Safety, or his authorized agent, and the Chief of the Office of Emergency Management.
+Licensees may only be summoned by the Chief of Police, or his authorized agent, the Director, or his authorized agent, and the Coordinator of the Office of Emergency Management.